EPIC-guide/epic-guide.github.io/_tools/epfl_infrastructure.md

 this will give you a SCIPER identifier starting with ‘G', add that to your group.

 Need a mailing list for an EPFL unit such as a lab, or an EPFL set such as all professors in a specific faculty?
 You're in luck, those already exist.
-Go to someone's [people.epfl.ch](https://people.epfl.ch) page, click on "Administrative data", log in, then "Automatic distribution lists for..." and you'll see the auto-generated mailing lists they're in.
 For instance, `professeurs.ic` is all professors in IC, and `personnel.lauzhack` is all people in the LauzHack association.
 To browse lists in general, e.g. by lab, building, affiliation, etc., you can go to [https://cadiwww.epfl.ch/listes](https://cadiwww.epfl.ch/listes).

+You can also go to someone's [people.epfl.ch](https://people.epfl.ch) page, click on "Administrative data", log in, then "Automatic distribution lists for..." and you'll see the auto-generated mailing lists they're in, or do it yourself from a SCIPER, e.g., https://cadiwww.epfl.ch/listes?sciper=353675.

 Some of the bigger auto-generated lists are moderated, one does not simply send any random email to all students.
+For instance, `personnel.ic` lets you send an email to all IC staff including PhD students, and its moderators will typically approve announcements for talks, new courses, and so on.

 ## Printing & Scanning